Working With Files and Directories

 If you did not supply a passphrase for your private key, you will be logged in immediately.
 If you supplied a passphrase for the private key when you created the key, you will be required to enter it now.

-Hereafter, you will be in a new bash
+Hereafter, you will be in a new bash shell session on the remote system.

 This episode is based on the tutorial at: https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server